inbn/component-gallery/src/content/tabs.md

 - <kbd>↑</kbd> and <kbd>↓</kbd> to cycle between tabs when `aria-orientation="horizontal"`.

 **Caveat:** although this is a widely used method for making tabbed interfaces keyboard accessible, some users may not be familiar it; a component that is simpler to interact with ([such as an accordion](/components/accordion)) may be more suited to your specific use case.

+## Usage guidelines

+- The main benefit of tabs is that they allow a large amount of information to be displayed in a limited space.

+- Be conscious that when you’re using tabs, you’re hiding content.
+This not only makes it less discoverable for sighted users, but also for users of assistive technology like screen readers.

+- If you're laying out your tabs horizontally, think about how they will appear at narrower screen widths — will they need to stack vertically or will you be better off swapping out the tabs for a different component (e.g. [an accordion](/components/accordion))?

 [^2]: [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel)